snowplow/snowplowanalytics.com/_posts/2019-01-08-monitoring-bad-rows-on-gcp/index.md

 On GCP, bad rows are streamed to Cloud Storage in real-time - open-source users should set up the [Cloud Storage Loader][cloud-storage-loader], Snowplow Insights customers will have this set up as standard.

+Note that creating a Data Studio dashboard will incur cost via the queries it runs against BigQuery - which charges per amount of data scanned after the first TB - [BigQuery Pricing information can be found here](https://cloud.google.com/bigquery/pricing).
+For most Snowplow users this won't be much of an issue as we don't expect a lot of data to go to bad rows, as long as the tracking setup has been set up and debugged properly.
+We will also cover strategies to limit table scans in section 2.1 below.

 ### 1. Setup - create an external bad rows table